 It’s actually harder than it sounds to hone in on mindful eating and reconnect with the meals you’re eating.
 Poor habits, time restraints, stress etc all play a part in our eating behaviour and believe it or not it plays a huge part in our health and weight loss efforts.
 Even as you’re reading these words, how attentive are you?
 Maybe part of your mind wants to wander or perhaps you began to think about your next meal.

-It is a constant process of bringing yourself back into the now, it’s just how our minds work.
+It is a constant process of bringing yourself back into the now, it’s just how our mind works.
 When we are in the now, we bring much clearer intention and awareness to the simple process of paying attention!

 When we’re on automatic pilot we become more efficient but it also means we miss things.
 Sometimes we need to consciously come out of automatic pilot and choose to focus – and this can be with anything in life.